Workshop @ St.Luke’s Farm

 For more information about the Micro Farm,

-Empowering Communities to Grow Their Own Food
+Empowered Communities Growing Their Own Food

 St. Luke’s has a Micro Farm on campus!

 In 2018, our congregation voted to impact Family Homelessness and Childhood Hunger.
 This can only be achieved through long-term, sustainable programs allowing the community to step forward and own it!
 Our micro farm is a pilot program we hope will GROW throughout the community!
 Here is what it takes:

 The Grow it Forward Micro Farm is featured in the